JordanRSimons/modeling-vorticity/notebooks/02_generate_particle_data.md

 # Introduction to the Problem

-This notebook represents the first step in our analysis.
-Our goal in this project is to test an ocean model called Lagrangian Gradient Regression, which computes a measure of rotation in currents called vorticity from soley particle trajectory data (Harms et al. 2023).
+Our goal in this project is to test an ocean model called Lagrangian Gradient Regression (LGR), which computes a measure of rotation in currents called vorticity from soley particle trajectory data (Harms et al. 2023).
+In this notebook, I will discuss how the test particle trajectories are initialized, as well as how the data is prepared in order to make plots (shown .

 Before we can generate test particle trajectories, we need to initialize particles.
 With our curved simulated coastline, a simple grid is not sufficient for particle seeding: Instead, we want to seed the particles along contours of ocean depth.

 So you can understand where we are going, here is our final distribution of the particles' initial positions.
 For more plots, and the code for this plot, please see the next notebook (02_analysis_and_plotting.md).